There are two kinds of small businesses thriving in today’s economy: e-commerce web stores and local businesses with a strong online presence.

 From there, focus on improving your online reputation by devising and implementing a review generation strategy.

-Initially focus on getting reviews on Google, but diversification across multiple review sites will help establish your credibility across the web.
+Initially, focus on getting reviews on Google, but diversification across multiple review sites will help establish your credibility across the web.

 Build Authority